wssct20/ProjectSpyder/Interface.md

 requesttype | Description
 ----------- | -----------
 `GET` | Used for actors to acquire their state, which they are supposed to follow.
-`PUT` | Used for sensors ro send their current state to the server.
+`PUT` | Used for sensors to send their current state to the server.

 There will be more requesttypes in the future, as the system gets more complex.